cjblackout/hotel_management/README.md

   - `updateEmployee()`: Updates employee information
   - `generatePaySlip()`: Generates the payslip for the employee

+### WtApp
+Handles the web application using Wt framework.

+- **Methods:**
+  - `setupUI()`: Sets up the user interface for the web application.
+  - `createGuestSection()`: Creates the guest management section.
+  - `createInventorySection()`: Creates the inventory management section.
+  - `createEmployeeSection()`: Creates the employee management section.

 ## Compilation and Execution

 ### Prerequisites
 - C++ Compiler (g++)
 - Make
+- Wt Library

+### Installation of Wt Library
+Follow the instructions on the [Wt website](https://www.webtoolkit.eu/wt/download) to install the Wt library on your system.

 ### Compilation